agrosner/DBFlow/README.md

 5. Adds ability to validate values for columns via the [ColumnValueValidator](https://github.com/Raizlabs/DBFlow/blob/master/usage/Conditions.md).
 6. Adds the `OrderBy` object to aid in `ORDER BY` queries.
 Added `orderBy()` methods in the `From` class for easier access without needing to call `where()` first.
+7. Adds a `enableSelfRefreshes()` for the `FlowQueryList` and souped up the documentation with a "best practices" section.

 #### 2.1.0